panicbit/frob/README.md

 # Introduction

-Midas is a collection of useful tools for providing a good experience on minimal desktop environments (e.g. i3).
+Frob is a collection of useful tools for providing a good experience on minimal desktop environments (e.g. i3).

 # Installation

 ```
-cargo install midas --git https://github.com/panicbit/midas
+cargo install frob --git https://github.com/panicbit/frob
 ```

-You can also install any direct subcommand of `midas` as standalone tool by substituting `midas` in the above command with `midas-<subcommand>`.
+You can also install any direct subcommand of `frob` as standalone tool by substituting `frob` in the above command with `frob-<subcommand>`.
-E.g. to install `midas volume` as standalone tool use:
+E.g. to install `frob volume` as standalone tool use:

 ```
-cargo install midas-volume --git https://github.com/panicbit/midas
+cargo install frob-volume --git https://github.com/panicbit/frob
 ```

 See below for an overview of possible subcommands.